blizzard4591/openMittsu/README.md

 ## Supported Platforms
 Currently, the application has been built and tested on:
- - Windows 10 using Visual Studio 2019
+ - Windows 11 using Visual Studio 2022
- - Debian 11 using GCC 10 (AMD64)
+ - Debian 13 using GCC 14 (AMD64)
  - Raspian 11 using GCC 10 (ARMv7)

 Other platforms should work with no or minimal changes.

+## Project Status
+Since the official Threema Desktop and web clients support perfect forward secrecy and a lot more features than this client in general, this project is in maintenance-only mode.
+Bugs will be fixed, but no new features will be implemented.

 ## Binaries
 Currently we only provide binaries for  the following platforms: